-Your challenge, if you choose to accept it, is to read one book from 26 of the 40 categories listed below.
+Your challenge, if you choose to accept it, is to read one book from each of the categories listed below up to 26 books.
 That equates to one book every two weeks.

 I won’t be handing out prizes for this challenge.
 The only prize is the pride of personal achievement, unless you want to reward yourself with a well-earned gift, like a massage or a copy of the latest New York Times bestseller.